The LA ADU Accelerator Program

 The LA ADU Accelerator Program partners with homeowners to rent their accessory dwelling units (ADU) to older adults facing housing insecurity.
 In exchange, homeowners receive benefits such as tenant screening, timely rent, and landlord support.

 How does the program work?

 Eligible homeowners undergo a screening process to assess programmatic fit, landlord fit, and ADU quality.
-Once accepted into the program, homeowners are matched with a qualified tenant who pays a predetermined affordable rental rate.
-Selected homeowners and tenants agree to participate in the program for three years.
+Once accepted into the program, homeowners are matched with a qualified tenant who pays a predetermined rental rate.
+Selected homeowners and tenants agree to participate in the program for five years.
 Homeowners receive reliable rent and additional benefits from participating in the program.

 The program process has been designed to ensure a safe, easy, and efficient experience for interested homeowners.

 Does the program offer any construction or financing assistance to homeowners building ADUs?

 No, this program does not offer ADU building or financing assistance.
 We encourage you to visit the Los Angeles Department of Building and Safety ADU web page for answers to your ADU building questions.

 The homeowner application is now open.
 Applications will be accepted on a rolling basis, but we encourage you to apply early as program spots are limited.